kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 {% include 2022/07/12/ssf-vs-weight-min.html %}
 </div>

-We see again clustering of cars and trucks, with cars typically having a higher SSF than trucks.
+We see again the clustering of cars and trucks, with cars typically having a higher SSF than trucks.
 SSF has a slight positive correlation with vehicle mass for cars, and has no correlation for trucks.

 ### Static stability factor vs. vehicle roof height to average track width ratio

-Comparing static stability factor against the ratio between the vehicle roof height and its average track width is interesting because of vehicle eligibility rules for SCCA Solo events.
+Comparing static stability factor against the ratio between the vehicle roof height and its average track width is interesting because of the vehicle eligibility rules for SCCA Solo events.
 To minimize the likelihood of a vehicle rollover, section 3.1.A in the rule book stipulates that competing vehicles must have a roof height to average track width ratio of less than one.
 However,